fluxninja/aperture/docs/content/tutorials/flow-control/concurrency-limiting/basic-concurrency-limiting.md

 - Concurrency Limiting Actuator: The concurrency limits are actuated via a [weighted-fair queuing scheduler](/concepts/flow-control/components/concurrency-limiter.md).
-  The output of the adjustments to accepted concurrency made by gradient controller and optimizer logic are translated to a load multiplier that's synchronized with Aperture Agents via etcd.
+  The output of the adjustments to accepted concurrency made by gradient controller and optimizer logic are translated to a load multiplier that is synchronized with Aperture Agents via etcd.
 The load multiplier adjusts (increases or decreases) the token bucket fill rates based on the incoming concurrency observed at each agent.